Forestry Mulching

 Forestry mulching uses a tracked machine equipped with a high-speed rotating drum head to grind trees, brush, stumps, and undergrowth in a single pass.
 Everything is processed on-site — nothing is piled for burning, no haul trucks are required, and the resulting layer of wood chip mulch stays on the ground where it improves soil structure, retains moisture, and protects Dodge County's red clay soil from erosion.

 Traditional land clearing requires felling, piling, hauling, and burning — four separate operations with separate costs.
-Forestry mulching compresses all of that into one pass.
-For most residential lots, rural tracts, and overgrown properties in the Eastman area, forestry mulching is the fastest and most cost-effective clearing method available.
+Forestry mulching in Eastman compresses all of that into one pass.
+For most residential lots, rural tracts, and overgrown properties, forestry mulching is the fastest and most cost-effective clearing method available.

 Forestry mulching machine clearing brush in Dodge County, Georgia

-Four reasons Dodge County property owners choose forestry mulching over traditional cut-and-haul clearing.
+Four reasons Dodge County property owners choose forestry mulching service over traditional cut-and-haul clearing.

 No Haul-Off Costs